Important information about coronavirus (COVID-19).

-During follow-up visits, your health care provider will ask you about any symptoms or concerns you are having.
+During follow-up visits, your health care provider will ask you about any symptoms or concerns you may have.

-These visits are a good time to talk about how you’re coping emotionally.
-Your provider can also refer you to a support group or counselor.
+These visits are a good time to discuss how you’re coping emotionally.

 Plan for care